angx-system/angeliax/SCHEMA.md

 - **Partner replication strategy.** Full replication, sparse on demand, or per-partner choice.
 To be resolved with developers.
 - **Base keypair derivation.** Generated independently of the steward keypair on the persistent device at the location.
 Exact derivation mechanic to be resolved with developers.
 - **Initialize Base trigger synchronization.** Client detects two added entries from two distinct verified bases pointing to nodes owned by this keypair.
 How this count synchronizes across devices when confirmations arrive independently — to be resolved with developers.
+- **Node curation discovery.** Unresolved whether a steward can see which bases currently curate their own node.
+A curating base already stays connected to the Hyperswarm topic derived from the node's own public key to replicate it — the steward could query that same topic to see which bases are currently connected, no new feed entry required.
+To be resolved with developers.

 ---

-*ANGX — Schema & Specification — July 2026*
+*ANGX — Schema & Specification — August 2026*